Perfect One Day in Capitol Reef National Park Itinerary For First-Timers

 Here’s an itinerary packed with the highlights, all in one scroll.

-And if you’d like to experience the park, like few other do, book an off-roading tour through the backcountry!
+And if you’d like to experience the park, like few others do, book an off-roading tour through the backcountry!

 Quick Facts to Visiting Capitol Reef